 Your subject text book will also usually contain a few example exam questions.
-More practice exam questions, together with their answers (known as the mark scheme) can be downloaded from the exam board websites.
+More practise exam questions, together with their answers (known as the mark scheme) can be downloaded from the exam board websites.

-- Past papers and mark schemes (CCEA website)
+- past papers and mark schemes (CCEA website)